 Cler serves on the Board’s Architecture and Design and Finance Committees.

 Dr. Roger Herrin of Harrisburg was appointed to the SIU Board of Trustees in April 2011.
 He has served as chair of the Board and chair of the Board’s Executive Committee.
+He currently serves as chair of the Board’s Finance Committee.

 A native of Hardin County, he earned his Bachelor of Science degree from Bethel College in McKenzie Tenn., in 1960, and completed additional graduate work at DePaul University, Roosevelt University, Elmhurst College and Northwestern University.
 Herrin attended the University of Illinois College of Medicine and completed pre-clinical studies before graduating from Illinois College of Podiatric Medicine in 1969 with a Doctor of Podiatric Medicine Degree.